kenta-s/poi-test/README.md

 # poi-test

 ApachePOI enables us to create Excel or Word files through Java code.
-The pupose of this repository is to learn how to make Word files using ApachePOI.
+The pupose of this project is to learn how to make Word files using ApachePOI.

 ## Usage